 Some districts may teach elements of dance, theater, or other arts subjects within other subjects.
-For example a discrete course in dance can only be taught by an educator who holds a license in Dance (536/1536) with the appropriate grade or developmental level as specified on the license.
-An educator who holds a Physical Education (530/1530) license can teach a unit of dance within a physical education course.
+For example, an educator who holds a Physical Education (530/1530) license may teach a unit of dance within a physical education course.
+A discrete course in dance, however, can only be taught by an educator who holds a license in Dance (536/1536) with the appropriate grade or developmental level as specified on the license.
 Please note that only courses taught to specific standards by an appropriately licensed educator may be coded with the above arts SCED codes.
-Please see the list of resources below to help determine if a course may be coded under the above arts categories.
+Please see the list of resources below to help determine if a course may be coded under the above arts categories:

-What Can I Teach with My License? - teacher certification/licensure information Wisconsin Standards for Dance Wisconsin Standards for Theatre Wisconsin Standards for Music Wisconsin Standards for Art and Design
+What Can I Teach with My License?

+Wisconsin Standards for Dance

+Wisconsin Standards for Theatre

+Wisconsin Standards for Music

+Wisconsin Standards for Art and Design

-If you have further questions about standards in the arts, please contact DPI Arts and Creativity Education Consultant, Julie Palkowski.
+If you have further questions about standards in the arts, please contact the DPI Teaching and Learning Education Consultant Christopher Gleason.
 For questions regarding licensure, please contact the Educator Licensing team.